This article was updated on July 11, 2018.

-Most CEOs believe employees have a significant impact on business strategy, according to research from PricewaterhouseCoopers (PWC).
+Most CEOs believe employees have a significant impact on business strategy, according to PwC.
 However, few organizations have leveraged the full power of a global HR system of record to gain a complete view of their global personnel to drive business strategy and create a virtually seamless global workforce.

 In order to compete, organizations must be able to see the entire picture of their talent, which includes HR and payroll data, time and benefits and talent and performance management.
 With a complete system of record in place, HR teams can build and optimize a global workforce that is a primary driver of the organization's overall business strategy.

 A system of record "provides the most complete, most accurate and most timely data" and can be used to feed other systems, TechTarget notes.
 Data accuracy is critical in payroll systems and using your payroll system as the data driver to other HR systems can help to ensure accurate data is being integrated across your HR system of record, helping to improve the accuracy of your workforce analytics.
 An HR system of record, would be the single source of information for all HR, payroll, time, benefits, and talent management data and would be used to store, retrieve and analyze that data to provide a truly comprehensive view of your global workforce.